Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 ### ProjectSerializerTest class

-The tests from x - x follow a similar pattern:
+The tests 34 to 36 follow a similar pattern:

 - `getEndXmlElement`;
 - `addXmlElement`;
 - `startXmlElement`;

 - First a `setup()` function is called.
-This function sets a `TransformerHandler hd`, where its results are stored in  `ByteArrayOutputStream bytearr`.
-This means that everytime an information is added to `hd` it is written in the `bytearr`, so as the output can be analysed with `bytearr.toByteArray()`.
+This function sets a `static TransformerHandler hd`, whose data is stored in `static ByteArrayOutputStream bytearr`.
+This means that everytime that new information is added to `hd` it is written in the `bytearr`, so that the output can be analysed by parsing the result to string with `new String(bytearr.toByteArray())`.
 An example is:

 ```java
   Assertions.assertEquals("<?xml version=\"1.0\" encoding=\"UTF-8\"?></projects>", new String(bytearr.toByteArray()));
 ```

-Still, in order to the changes in the `TransformerHandler` triggers effects, the operation must be envolved between `hd.startDocument()` and `hd.endDocument()`.
+Still, for the changes in the `TransformerHandler` to trigger this effect, the operation must be envolved between `hd.startDocument()` and `hd.endDocument()`.
 An example is the `testGetEndXmlElement()`:

 ```java
       // Given